dougbeasley/dougbeasley.github.io/resume.md

 - jQuery and CSS3 used for UI/UX
 - Sole creator of the Muncher platform.
 - Muncher is responsible for handling and processing a syndicated Twitter firehose in conjunction with the Twitter public API.
 Currently storing 25K tweets a day.
-- Hazelcast for internode and interprocess communication allowing for long polling, data deduplication, and Nestivity platform synchronization.
+- Hazelcast for internode and interprocess communication allowing for long polling, data de-duplication, and Nestivity platform synchronization.
 - Thymeleaf with Spring MVC used for presentation.
 - Bootstrap and jQuery used for UI/UX
 - Implemented an automated build and test workflow with Maven, Jetty and Jenkins.

-### Senior Software Engineer at Passenger
+#### Senior Software Engineer at Passenger
 ###### Los Angeles, CA [June 2012 – March 2013 ]
 - Completed work on the first customer release of the Android mobile offering, supporting communication with the existing platform API.
 - Brought expertise in re-architecting the current platform.
 - Collaborated with development team members on the design and implementation to overhaul the current platform.
 - Supported existing efforts with the current platform.

-### Senior Software Engineer at Skyworks
+#### Senior Software Engineer at Skyworks
 ###### Newbury Park, CA [2003 – 2012]
 - Developed and maintained software applications such as the MoveMeter, Repair Parts Database, and Utilization applications; that were used by internal manufacturing and engineering departments.
 - Converted source code control from MS Visual SourceSafe to CVS.